Facebook Twitter Instagram YouTube

 Written on: December 1st, 2018 in Wetland Animals

 Wetlands provide many services to us, like purifying our water, flood protection, and wildlife habitat.
 The animals that live in our wetlands can provide ample opportunities for outdoor activities like bird watching, fishing, and hunting.
 Delaware’s typical hunting and trapping seasons start in September and concludes at the end of January.
 Some of these species are migrants and pass through our wetlands on their way to wintering or breeding grounds, but most of these species are year round residents.
+Continue on to learn about some of the hunting and trapping that you can do in the wetlands of Delaware and potentially partake if these opportunities seem interesting to you.

 Starting with the most common hunting activity in our wetlands is waterfowl hunting, this consists of ducks, Canada geese, snow geese, and brant.
 These species use a diverse array of wetlands in the state from tidal wetlands to wooded depression wetlands.
 Wood ducks prefer non tidal wooded wetlands where they can nest in tree cavities, while snow geese will roost along tidal wetlands on their way to wintering areas.

-Based on Delaware Fish and Wildlife mail surveys, the estimated harvest of ducks last year was just over 40,000 while Canada geese harvest was about 20,000, and snow geese was 11,000.
+Most of the waterfowl hunting in Delaware is focused on the winter migrations of these birds, they leave the arctic breeding grounds and fly through Delaware on the way to wintering grounds in the southern U.S. Based on Delaware Fish and Wildlife mail surveys, the estimated harvest of ducks last year was just over 40,000 while Canada geese harvest was about 20,000, and snow geese was 11,000.
 This survey estimates that around 5,000 people enjoy waterfowl hunting in the states wetlands every year.

 Muskrat are a year round resident of tidal salt marshes throughout the state, they create small mounds in salt marshes where they live.
 Muskrat are members of the rodent family but are actually omnivores and will consume vegetation but also frogs and fish.